Delaware LLC | Advantages | Name Search | Registered Agent | Setup Costs

 Why use DBI as your registered agent?

 We send all tax notices via postal mail and/or email.
 All service of process documents are scanned and/or sent via express mail with tracking -- at no additional charge.
 And, at no extra charge, we also send several email alert reminders prior to your franchise tax due date.
 Starting in January 2019, we'll be sending text (SMS) message franchise tax reminders in addition to mailings and email reminders.

 WHAT ARE THE SETUP COSTS AND FEES?

-Delaware's setup fees are very low.
+Delaware's business entity setup fees are very low.
 Delaware charges $90 as a filing fee.
 If you elect to have us prepare your Certificate of Organization, DBI charges $50.
 The first year of registered agent service is FREE.
 We will invoice you on the anniversary month of your Delaware limited liability company formation.

 WHAT ARE THE ANNUAL TAXES AND FEES